dotmesh-io/docs/hugo/content/tutorials/library.md

 Now go and find a scary looking image that's the sort of thing a hacker would use to deface your app.
 I recommend searching Google Images for a pirate flag.

-Upload it as that user's custom image.
+Upload it as that user's custom image and click a few times to see the image you uploaded.

 Observe that upon logging out (refreshing) and then creating a _new_ user, say `georgina`, that Georgina's account will now appear to be compromised, and will show the pirate flag when it should show the dotmesh logo as the default image (before she's uploaded anything)!